-Matriculation in Phlebotomy Program or

-Permission of Instructor
+Matriculation in Phlebotomy Program or Permission of Instructor

-PHBC 190R: Phlebotomy Internship
+PHBC190R : Phlebotomy Internship

-After completion of PHBC 110R, the student will spend 135 hours in a clinical environment becoming proficient with the responsibilities and skills of a phlebotomist while under the supervision of qualified personnel in an accredited clinical laboratory.
+After completion of PHBC 110R, the student will spend 120 hours in a clinical environment becoming proficient with the responsibilities and skills of a phlebotomist while under the supervision of qualified personnel in an accredited clinical laboratory.
+Fifteen additional hours will be spent in online work and formal ASCP examination review.